 Accommodation for International Students in Australia

-- if you have any relatives, friends or anyone known in the city you are moving, it’s always a good idea to request them to find a room/ housing for you to live once you arrive
+- if you have any relatives, friends or anyone known in the city you are moving to, it’s always a good idea to request them to find a room/ housing for you to live in once you arrive

 - there are several helpful communities on social media like Indians in Sydney, Nepalese in Adelaide which when you send a message saying you are seeking some accommodation